 Bangor-on-Dee Racecourse has a schedule of around 15 race fixtures a year and racing takes place all year-round, albeit with busier events in late autumn and winter.

-The track at Bangor-on-Dee Racecourse is left-handed and fairly sharp, almost triangular in shape.
+The track at Bangor is left-handed and fairly sharp, almost triangular in shape.
 Surface undulations are minor and the fences are regarded as being pretty stiff.
 Races are well-run at Bangor-on-Dee, mainly because horses are almost always on the turn.
-It’s a quick course and speed is of the essence for runners here.

 Bangor-on-Dee Racecourse has hosted National Hunt racing since 1859 and other than the World Wars and coronavirus pandemic, has continued uninterrupted since.
 The first ever race was for a prize of fifty guineas and was contested between the Hon Lloyd Kenyon and Richard Myddleton Biddulph of Chirk Castle.
 Richard won easily, but the crowds drawn to the race cemented the popularity of Bangor-on-Dee as a racing venue.
 An annual meeting was arranged on the back of the ‘hype’ locally.

 The hurdles track was constructed in 1947 when racing resumed after World War II and in 1953, a proper stable block and accommodation for stable staff was built.